NCI-CGR/PLP_prediction_workflow/README.md

 | ClinVar         | clinvar_20231230                 | clinvar_20210123 (via annovar)                                                                                                                                                          |
 | AutoPSV1        | v2.0-2-g7fb1be9                  | NA                                                                                                                                                                                      |

 :bookmark: It is noted that annotation approaches are significantly different between the two workflows, but the same version of InterVar were used.
-One of the differences to be highlighted is the data source of the ClinVar: *clinvar_20210123* was used and annotated variants via AnnoVar, whereas *clinvar_20231230* was used directly by *AutoGVP*.
+One of the differences to be highlighted is the data source of the ClinVar: *clinvar_20210123* was used and annotated variants via AnnoVar in [the original P/LP prediction workflow](https://github.com/NCI-CGR/PLP_prediction_workflow/tree/main), whereas *clinvar_20231230* was used directly by *AutoGVP*.